-With the release of its new Talent Management Capability Model, the Association for Talent Development serves TD professionals with the most comprehensive compilation of skills, concepts, and strategies necessary to fulfill their roles.
+With the release of its new Talent Development Capability Model, the Association for Talent Development serves TD professionals with the most comprehensive compilation of skills, concepts, and strategies necessary to fulfill their roles.
 It is important to emphasize that those efforts can achieve maximum impact only when guided by a comprehensive talent management (TM) strategy.

 ATD’s new model groups capabilities into three domains: building personal capability, developing professional capability, and impacting organizational capability.
 Talent strategy and management is one of the model’s 23 capabilities and resides in the impacting organizational capability domain.